rloterh/BubbleSort/README.md

 # BubbleSort (Microverse Ruby Module)

 ![Microverse](https://img.shields.io/badge/-Microverse-007bff?style=for-the-badge)

 ## Description
-For this project, 2 sorting algorithm are implemented.
+2 sorting algorithm are implemented.
+The requirements for this project is a part of [The Odin Project](https://www.theodinproject.com/).

 ## Built With